 In 1924, the house finally was deeded to the American Scenic and Historic Preservation Society (ASHPS).
 The society presented the first solid set of relocation strategies for the Grange in 1954, none of which were implemented.
 One small victory for ASHPS was the erection of the commemorative statue of Hamilton in the front yard of the house in 1936.
-In 1962, Hamilton Grange became part of the national park system under the jurisdiction of the NPS.
-The NPS currently maintains the property as a National Historic Landmark under the direction of the Manhattan Sites office in New York.
+In 1962, Hamilton Grange became part of the national

-Figure 3-16.
+Figure 5-14.
 Construction map of St. Nicholas Park, North, showing the location of water and sewer pipes and the proposed relocation site of the Hamilton Grange National Memorial, Hamilton Grange project area, Manhattan, New York, NY (source: Gregory 1903).

-Figure 3-17.
+Figure 5-15.
 1937 map of the Hamilton Heights neighborhood, showing the current and proposed relocation sites of the Hamilton Grange National Memorial, Hamilton Grange project area, Manhattan, New York, NY (source: Bromley 1937).

-Figure 3-18.
+Figure 5-16.
 1955 map of the Hamilton Heights neighborhood, showing the current and proposed relocation sites of the Hamilton Grange National Memorial, Hamilton Grange project area, Manhattan, New York, NY (source: Bromley 1955).